PTPells/ptpedia/concepts.md

-## Wikipedia Pages
+## Concepts, Ideas, Metaphors

-Ideas, metaphors, ways of thinking, etc. The kind that resonate.
+...the kind that resonate.

-## Pages
+## Accumulations

 + [Transparency is the new objectivity](http://www.hyperorg.com/blogger/2009/07/19/transparency-is-the-new-objectivity/)
   + "Transparency prospers in a linked medium, for you can literally see the connections between the final draft’s claims and the ideas that informed it."